 Neurons That Fire Together Wire Together

 There is a famous saying in neuroscience, “neurons that fire together wire together.”
-That means that with our thoughts alone, we can actually change the physical structure of our brain.
+That means that with our thoughts alone, we can change the physical structure of our brain.

-The brain is constantly changing its structure.
+The brain is continually changing its structure.
 The only question is … is it doing so for better or worse?
 And who or what is changing it?
 All the events in your life, the media, the economy, the people you live with, sleep with, work with, or stare at across the dinner table?
 Or, are we in charge of changing our brains?
 That’s what the book is about.
 It’s grounded in self-reliance applied to one’s brain.

 S: When you say brain changes, you are talking about actual physical neural substrate changes in the brain?
 How does it do that?